 Outside of scheduled site operating hours; or,

-When the LUP site is not accessible to personnel.
+When the linear project site is not accessible to personnel.

-2. LUP sites that are inactive may reduce the visual inspection frequency and suspend sampling per Section III.G of the Order.
+III.B.2.
+For linear project sites that are inactive, the discharger may reduce the visual inspection frequency and suspend sampling per Section III.G of the Order.

-3. LUP dischargers shall provide an explanation with supporting information for all missed visual inspections or sampling required by this Attachment, to be included in the Annual Report.
+III.B.3.
+Linear project dischargers shall provide an explanation with supporting information for all missed visual inspections or sampling required by this Attachment, to be included in the Annual Report.

-C. Visual Inspection Requirements
+III.C.
+Visual Inspection Requirements

-1. LUP dischargers shall perform visual inspections, based on their LUP Type, in accordance with Table 2 below.
+III.C.1.
+Linear project dischargers shall perform visual inspections, based on their Risk Type, in accordance with Table 2 below.
 The purpose of the visual inspections is to identify and record BMPs that need maintenance to operate effectively, that have failed, or that could fail to operate as intended.
-Inspectors shall be the QSD, QSP, or be trained by the QSP.
+Inspectors shall be the Qualified SWPPP Developer, Qualified SWPPP Practitioner, or be trained by the Qualified SWPPP Practitioner.

 Table 2 – Visual Inspection Schedule